Milk fat globule membrane: Clinical data

 Timby et al. (2014) also assessed the potential impact of MFGM supplementation on cognitive development in term infants.
 In this double-blind RCT, term infants (<2 months old) were fed until 6 months of age either a control formula (n=64) or an MFGM-supplemented formula (n=71).
 A breastfed reference group (n=70) was also included.
 Cognitive assessment done using the BSID-III at 12 months of age showed that the MFGM-fed infants exhibited significantly higher mean cognitive scores than the control group (105.8 vs 101.8; P<0.008), and not significantly different from the breastfed reference group.
 In contrast, there were no significant differences in motor domain scores between the three groups, and both experimental and control formula groups scored lower than the reference group in the verbal domain.

 Veereman-Wauters et al. (2012) assessed the potential behavioral benefits of MFGM supplementation in young children.
 In this double-blind RCT, healthy preschool children (2.5 to 6 years of age) consumed for 4 months, either a control formula (n=97) providing 60 mg/day of endogenous phospholipid, or an MFGM-supplemented formula (n=85) providing a total of 500 mg/day of dairy-derived phospholipids.
 At the end of the trial, parents and teachers completed the Achenbach System of Empirically Based Assessment (ASEBA), a validated questionnaire considered to be a gold standard for assessing emotion and behavior in preschool children.
 Significant differences in internal, external, and total behavioral problem scores were observed in favor of the supplemented formula group, as reported by parents (but not by teachers).

+Mobility and Neuromuscular Benefits

+In addition to its cognitive benefits, the Milk Fat Globule Membrane (MFGM) has been shown to support physical performance and neuromuscular health across the lifespan.
+MFGM phospholipids, particularly those derived from bovine milk, have demonstrated benefits in improving muscle strength, flexibility, balance, and agility.

+These effects are believed to be linked to MFGM's role in supporting neuromuscular junctions, which are critical for muscle activation and coordination.
+As individuals age, declines in muscle quality and neural activation contribute to reduced mobility and increased frailty.
+Clinical studies have shown that MFGM supplementation can counteract these effects.

+A randomized controlled trial by Minegishi et al. (2016) found that daily supplementation with MFGM significantly improved muscle strength and physical performance in older adults in combination with exercise.
+Another study by Soga et al. (2015) reported enhanced agility and neuromuscular function in healthy adults.
+More recently, Nakayama et al. (2024) conducted a pilot study showing that MFGM supplementation combined with exercise improved vertical jump power and leg strength in young adults.

+Additional studies have also suggested improvements in flexibility and balance in older adults, and enhanced coordination in both infants and seniors when MFGM is combined with physical activity.